What does a 250-year-old educator have to do with modern security awareness programs? Eva Willnecker, Senior Consultant at usd AG, told us.

-Another measure of this kind is the “usd Phishing Simulation”.
+Another measure of this kind is Phishing simulation.
 Can you briefly explain how it works and what purpose it serves?

-EW: In a phishing simulation, we simulate an attack on the employees of a company via email.
-Just like real attackers, we try to get employees to click on a link we send them.
+EW: In a phishing simulation, an attack on the employees of a company via email is simulated.
+Just like in a real attack, the employees are made to click on a link in the email.
 Unlike a real attack, however, the employee is not directed to a compromised website or tricked into downloading malware, but ends up on a target page where they are informed about the risks associated with phishing.
 In addition, they receive valuable information on how they could have identified the phishing email and what they can do in the future if they suspect that they have received a real phishing email.

 What’s so great about phishing simulations is that you can kill two birds with one stone: For one, you will raise your employees’ awareness of phishing attacks, and secondly, you will have an important indicator of your whole company’s security awareness level by evaluating the total number of employees who clicked on the simulated phishing link.

 You said web-based trainings alone don’t make an awareness program.
-Can you give us an example of what an effective combionation of different measures could look like?
+Can you give us an example of what an effective combination of different measures could look like?

 EW: When launching an awareness program, I would always start out with a thorough analysis of the current state of the organization: What measures have we tried?
 What are our problem areas?
 Have we addressed them with our previous measures?
 Who are our stakeholders and who are our target groups?
 To pack my suitcase properly I have to know exactly where I want to go.